 Perhaps it’s our midwestern roots.
 Winter Park came into being after Loring Chase, a Chicago businessman purchased 600 acres of what would become Winter Park for $13,000.
 Like so many others since, he came to Florida for the weather.
 Rollins College started in 1885, and the community was promoted to northeasterners and early on developed popularity as an arts destination.
 Rollins College is now Florida’s oldest recognized college, and its 80-acre campus, featuring classic Spanish-Mediterranean architecture, has numerous times been named one of the nation’s “Most Beautiful College Campuses” by The Princeton Review.

-So much we LUV about Winter Park today we owe those from yesterday.
+So much we LUV about Winter Park today we owe to those from yesterday.
 For instance, at the heart of our city you will find Central Park.
 It was deeded to the city by one of its earliest benefactors, Chicago Industrialist Charles Hosmer Morse, who first began visiting Winter Park in the 1880s and in years after became its largest land owner.
 Central Park will remain a city park so long as it is used as a public park, would otherwise revert to his heirs.
-Central Park includes our train station, which serves AmTrak and the Local SunRail commuter line, at the south end, the rose garden referenced above.
-Central Park is roughly 11 acres, and may soon be expanded if the city purchases a present United States Post Office property on the west side.
+Central Park includes our train station, which serves AmTrak and the Local SunRail commuter line.
+At the south end, you’ll find the rose garden referenced above.
+Central Park is roughly 11 acres.
 Charles Hosmer Morse is also responsible for the property for Winter Park’s City Hall, the Winter Park Woman’s Club and our 9-hole golf course, often called one of the five best 9-hole public courses in the country.

 Hugh McKean was an undergraduate at Rollins College when he met he met his future wife, Jeanette Genius.
-He was also an Artist and his early paintings helped secure an invitation to study at Laurelton Hall, the Long Island, New York, home of Louise Comfort Tiffany.
+He was also an Artist and his early paintings helped secure an invitation to study at Laurelton Hall, the Long Island, New York, home of Louis Comfort Tiffany.
 That association was later the catalyst to the creation of The Charles Hosmer Morse Museum of American Art on the Rollins College campus in 1942, which Hugh led as its director.
-Hugh as been credited with the association of the image of peacocks being Winter Park’s official symbol, as he took a liking to the birds on a trip to Asia, importing several thereafter.
-In 1952, he became the President of Rollins College.
+Hugh has been credited with the association of the image of peacocks being Winter Park’s official symbol, as he took a liking to the birds on a trip to Asia, importing several thereafter.
+He became the President of Rollins College in 1952.

 Our history is an interesting one and Winter Park, you may find, a community more tied to it than those in similar communities.
 Okay, make that definitely.
 Why?
-Once you’re here a while you see it, hear it, a connection to the past like no place I have other lived.
+Once you’re here a while, you see it and hear it.
+There’s a connection to the past like no place I have other lived.

 Today, our Winter Park landscape is dotted with so many small businesses which have been here for a long time.
 Miller’s Hardware over 75 years, my own dentist office (Park Smiles Dentistry) led by our own version of Mr. Rogers, Dr. Drew Byrnes, began in 1939.
 Tuni Winter Park & Siegel’s Clothing have both been around since the 1980s, the Winter Park Diner dates back to the 1950s, the previously mentioned Pannullo’s 27 years and George’s Café, now on North Park Avenue, has roots to 1989.
-Fannie Hillman + Associates, with which I now have my real estate license, began business in 1981.
 And many of these businesses now include two, if not three generations, in their operations.
 It’s Americana as it used to exist across the country, can still be found in Winter Park.

 I saw that in spades our first year here, as my life partner and I decided we didn’t wish to embark on the renovations we figured into the equation when we purchased our first home here.
 To ease us back into the idea of having a home on the market, I was simply going to put it on Craigslist, see if we might get a bite or two.
 I put it out there on a Tuesday night in January, 2007.
-The next morning I had an email from a woman, basically sounding like they were going to buy our house.
+The next morning, I had an email from a woman, basically sounding like they were going to buy our house.
 They wanted to come that afternoon.
 They did.
 There for an hour or so, they left and within 20 minutes wanted to bring their parents by.
 The wife had grown up in Maitland, the husband in Winter Park.
-That evening, within 24 hours of putting the home on Craigslist, I was shaking hands agreeing to the home’s sale.
+They were returning after living in Boston & Seattle That evening, within 24 hours of putting the home on Craigslist, I was shaking hands agreeing to the home’s sale.
 People still can’t believe that story!
-But it is very, very Winter Park.
+But it is so very, very Winter Park.

-It still amazes me the number of times I encounter people who arrive on our doorstep who have never heard of the amazing Morse Museum, who hadn’t considered a Winter Park Scenic Boat Tour, who arrive wondering how they made it to this LUVly place they instantly LUV, yet knew nothing about previously.
+It still amazes me the number of times I encounter people who arrive on our doorstep who have never heard of the amazing Morse Museum, who hadn’t considered a ride on Florida’s oldest continually running attraction, the Winter Park Scenic Boat Tour.

 Personally, I LUV surprises.
 And I LUV living in one that just keeps on giving.